Charge-Hyperscaling Violating Lifshitz hydrodynamics from black-holes: Results, interpretation and outlook

 \item

 The absence of the velocity fields in our Navier-Stokes equation can be explained as follows.
-For an ordinary fluid, the pressure is much smaller than the energy density.
+For an ordinary fluid, the pressure is comparable to the non-relativistic energy which does not include the mass energy, and hence it is much smaller than the relativistic energy density.
 In our case, the pressure is of the same order as the energy density because of the Lifshitz scaling symmetry.
-If it is interpreted as a non-relativistic limit of a relativistic fluid with Lifshitz scaling symmetry, the contribution from pressure is much larger than the one coming from the velocity fields.
+For this to happen the fluid equations must be different and this is what we find, namely, the contribution from pressure is much larger than that in ordinary fluids, and then, the terms with velocity fields becomes negligible compared to the pressure.

 This is the reason that some terms with velocity fields in the Navier-Stokes equation are absent.
 These terms are replaced by the external source which is identified with the gauge field in the Newton-Cartan theory.
-It should be noted that these terms does not vanish if the non-relativistic limit is imposed by the light-cone dimensional reduction.